Planting vegetable seeds – open pollinated, hybrid or GMO?

 GMO seeds are not likely to be designed for seed saving.
 There is much contention in the farming and scientific communities about the human and animal side effects of consuming GMO crops.

-If you want to build self reliance in your organic gardening, go with open pollinated for planting vegetable seeds.
+If you want to build self reliance in your food garden, go with open pollinated for planting vegetable seeds.
 For the healthiest seeds also choose ones that are not chemically treated.
-If you are purely interested in yield for the year of planting, then using hybrid seeds is an option and ideally they are also not chemically treated.
+If you are purely interested in yield and not seed saving for the year of planting, then using hybrid seeds is an option.
+Ideally they are also not chemically treated seeds.
 As you can see, it is a challenge, but if you are informed, you can make an objective decision.

 Authored by Peter Kearney – www.myfoodgarden.com.au